Engagement That Works

 In the world of customer-driven marketing, interactive experiences are gaining traction.
 After all, marketing isn’t really about the brand — it’s about the customer and their needs.
 Interactivity highlights this, letting current and potential customers guide the digital experience so they get what they want out of it.
 And frankly, more often than not, it’s a lot more fun than staring at another ad or tagline telling you to “buy now.”
 In this blog, we’ll take a look at what interactive marketing is, its benefits, the tactics that can support it, and how a few brands have implemented it.
 By the end, you’ll be an expert — or at least savvy enough to wow your boss, client or marketing colleagues.
 What Is Interactive Marketing?
 We’ve got to start with this essential question: what is interactive marketing?
 The Harvard Business Review has a definition of interactive marketing from its earliest days

 They say the bonds of battle run deep.
 How about the bonds of playing Warzone with friends?
-That’s what the Call of Duty team decided to test with its enormous “Warzone Legacy” Personalized Video campaign, which celebrated the new Call of Duty: Warzone 2.0 game by allowing players to share their legacy of the original Call of Duty: Warzone.
-The Plan Allow past Warzone players to receive and share their personalized data-driven video immortalizing their accomplishments, complete with their unique stats from their entire history of gameplay.
+That’s what the Call of Duty team decided to test with its enormous “Warzone Legacy” Personalised Video campaign, which celebrated the new Call of Duty: Warzone 2.0 game by allowing players to share their legacy of the original Call of Duty: Warzone.
+The Plan Allow past Warzone players to receive and share their personalised data-driven video immortalizing their accomplishments, complete with their unique stats from their entire history of gameplay.
 Then, to take things up a notch, also call out the friends they played with (their “squadmates”).
 Want to know which squadmates have been by your side through it all?
 We’ll tell you.
 Want to know which of your friends died the most?
 We’ll tell you.
 Want a report of your own lifetime stats?
 We got you there too.
-Personalized Videos covered all
+Personalised Videos covered all

 Southampton Football Club’s fans are nothing if not loyal.
 To reward them for their support, the team has launched an annual Season in Numbers campaign — a recap of every fan’s journey throughout the season.
 Connecting with fans on a 1:1 level is a great way to inspire loyalty.
 But to kick things up a notch, Saints turned to our Next Generation Video Platform to power this year’s award-winning campaign.
 The result?
 A Season in Numbers unlike any other — more personalized, visually engaging and data-driven than ever before.
 Check out what one of these videos looks like in action.
 While fans share a common love for the game, each individual’s journey is different.
 How many matches did they attend?
 What memorable moments did they see in-person?
 The recap above captured it all in an engaging video format to truly delight and surprise viewers.
 We’ll dig into the details below.